-- What is the qualifying criteria for companies?
+- What are the qualifying criteria for companies?

 - What is a qualifying subsidiary?

 - What are ‘excluded activities’ in relation to EMI schemes?

 - What are the tax benefits of EMI schemes for a company?